mttschltz/kittythinks/content/a-history-of-great-britain-by-robert-balmain-mowat-chapter-xii-the-hundred-years-war-part-ii.md

 In September 1435, the Duke of Bedford dies.
 It is on the Duke of Suffolk to make a truce with France in 1444 - he will lose his head over this but Charles VII. marries his cousin, Margaret of Anjou to Henry VI. and by 1450, the last English stronghold in Normandy is captured.

-English kings would style themselves "King of France" until the 1800's, this purely ceremonial title is all that these conflicts have brought.
+English kings would style themselves "King of France" until the 1800's; this purely ceremonial title is all that these conflicts have yielded.